aloha-fim/speculator/README.md

-Boston condo comparison using Convolutional Neural Network (CNN)
+Boston condo comparison with Convolutional Neural Network (CNN)
 ======

 The Plan
 ------
 ![picture](/img/finalplan.png)
 The Team
 ---
+The parable on making full use of a team to make a great product:
 [![Teamwork](https://i.imgur.com/OORFH52.jpg)](https://www.youtube.com/watch?v=K-Yv-UdsmSo "Teamwork")

-The parable on making full use of a team to make a great product:

-We are avoiding the path to least resistance:
+![alt text][logo]We are avoiding the path to least resistance:
-![alt text][logo]
 ```
-> ~~"You do your thing.
+~~"You do your thing.
 I will do my own thing.
 Let's meet up later"~~
-> ~~"Good idea."~~
+~~"Good idea."~~

 Actually this method is acceptable if there is an initial investment made to integrate the implementation; create an API to interact various software
 platforms.
 ```

-We are going into the rock tumbler instead:
+![alt text][logo]We are going into the rock tumbler instead:
-![alt text][logo]
 ```
 > "See my classification system to identify beds, kithen, etc?"
 > "Okay.
 Wait.
 No. Let's not train the model.
 Vector image output only."